Image by Image supplied by www.bensmethers.co.uk Getty Images

-One of Shintō's loveliest shrines honours the cave where Amaterasu hid.
-The cave itself is off-limits, but Nishi Hongū (the shrine's main building) sits right across the river Iwato-gawa.
+One of Shintō's loveliest shrines honours the cave where the goddess Amaterasu hid.
+The cave itself is off-limits, but Nishi Hongū (the shrine's main building) sits right across the Iwato-gawa (Iwato River).
 If you're with a Japanese speaker, ask a staff member to show you the viewpoint behind the honden (main hall).
 Buses leave approximately hourly (¥300, 20 minutes) from Takachihō's Miyakō bus centre.

 A seven-minute walk beside a picturesque stream takes you to Ama-no-Yasukawara, a deep cave where tradition says that thousands of other deities discussed how to lure Amaterasu from the cave.
 Modern-day visitors have left innumerable stacks of stones in tribute, imparting a sort of Indiana Jones feeling.